shakna-israel/NecromancersApprentice/docs/002-Chapter-Two.md

 Kyle shrugged his shoulders, "Now...
 What exactly did you say to Fiona?"

 Abigail looked sheepish, "I...
 I...
-Well, its embarrassing."
+Well, it's embarrassing."

 Kyle rolled his eyes, "You've seen into my soul enough that touching me doesn't freak you out anymore.
 I think some reciprocation would be cool."